 - The trustee can then sell your property to the lender at a public auction (notice must be given).

 How does Power of Sale Work?

 The power of sale clause invokes the right of foreclosure.
-Mortgages that includes the power of sale clause can put the debtor of getting his property on a speedy foreclosure process if they missed out some monthly payments.
+Mortgages that include the power of sale clause can put the debtor getting his property on a speedy foreclosure process if they missed out on some monthly payments.
 Once the debtor falls into default, the lender must give notice of the pending foreclosure.
-The debtor may then receive a notice or a warning that the porwer of sale has been implemented and the property wil be sold.
+The debtor may then receive a notice or a warning that the power of sale has been implemented and the property will be sold.

 What Happens After A Foreclosure Auction?

 After a foreclosure is complete, the loan amount is paid off with the sale proceeds.